vilkkiE/chatbot/README.md

 Instructions:
 Write only single sentences with proper english.
 Capitalization and using dots at the end of the sentence are not needed.
 Apostrophes on the other hand are needed.
+You can send your input/message by pressing enter or by clicking the "Send" button.
 If you want to save the dialog press program -> save and remember to add ".txt" suffix after the file name.